Successor function: Overview

 Several constructions of the natural numbers within set theory have been proposed.
-For example, John von Neumann constructs the number 0 as the empty set {}, and the successor of n, S(n), as the set n ∪ {n}.
-The axiom of infinity then guarantees the existence of a set that contains 0 and is closed with respect to S. The smallest such set is denoted by N, and its members are called natural numbers.
+For example, John von Neumann constructs the number 0 as the empty set and the successor of $n$ as the set $n\cup\{n\}$.
+The axiom of infinity then guarantees the existence of a set that contains 0 and is closed with respect to $S$.
+The smallest such set is denoted by $\mathbb N$, and its members are called natural numbers.

 The successor function is the level-0 foundation of the infinite Grzegorczyk hierarchy of hyperoperations, used to build addition, multiplication, exponentiation, tetration, etc. It was studied in 1986 in an investigation involving generalization of the pattern for hyperoperations.

 It is also one of the primitive functions used in the characterization of computability by recursive functions.